Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Limitations of an abstract definition of robustness

 Despite the variety of formulations, the underlying principle to which they all refer is \textit{the stability of performance}.
-This broad intuition can be captured in the high-level definition: \textit{a model is robust when small changes in input cause small changes in output}.
+This broad principle can be captured in the high-level definition: \textit{a model is robust when small changes in input cause small changes in output}.
 While this is an intuitive starting point, it remains too abstract to be operationally useful.
-What is a small change in input?
-Which output?
-To answer these, a more comprehensive definition can be: \textit{a system is considered robust to some kind of small perturbations in the input data when the system's performance under the perturbed state remains similar to that of the unperturbed state}.
-But then, which perturbations?
-All of them or only some?
-Which performances must be stable?
-How stable?
-Going deeper with the necessary clarifications, which typically depend on the context in which the system is developed and deployed, leads us to case-specific definitions.
-Therefore, \textit{robustness is not a fixed notion of a system but depends on the system's different assumptions and goals}.
+The definition does not specify both the nature of the changes in input and to which output it refers.
+A more comprehensive definition might be: \textit{a system is considered robust to some kind of small perturbations in the input data when the system's performance under the perturbed state remains similar to that of the unperturbed state}.
+However, the relevant perturbations, as well as what types of performance remain underspecified.
+The necessary clarifications depend on the context in which the system is developed and deployed, which is why subfield case-specific definitions of robustness coexist in the literature. \textit{Robustness is not a fixed notion of a system, but depends on the system's different assumptions and goals}.
 As a result, a system considered robust in one context may not be robust in another.